Audit00r/msf-installer/README.md

 # msf-installer
-auto install metasploit from github
+auto install metasploit-framework from github directly Run with sudo or root

+Tested on ubuntu and kali